kulaizki/nexleague/README.md

 # NexLeague

-A web application built with SvelteKit to search for and display League of Legends summoner profiles using the Riot Games API.
-Users can search using a summoner's Riot ID (Game Name + Tagline) and select the appropriate region.
-It also integrates the Google Gemini API for potential future features or analysis.
+A SvelteKit web app that uses the Riot Games API to search and display League of Legends summoner profiles by Riot ID and region, with Google Gemini API integration for analysis.

-## ✨ Features
+## 🔥 Features

 *   **Dynamic Summoner Search:** Instantly search for any League of Legends player using their Riot ID (Game Name + Tagline).
 *   **Global Region Support:** Select from a comprehensive list of official Riot Games regions (NA, EUW, KR, SEA, etc.) to ensure accurate profile retrieval.